-A coworker surprises the team with a box of doughnuts covered with sugary icing, topped with sprinkles and candies and each filled with jelly, chocolate or pudding.
+A coworker surprises the team with a box of doughnuts, each covered in sugary icing, sprinkles, and candies and filled with jelly, chocolate or pudding.
 A birthday party is never complete until a cake is presented with layers of sugary frosting at least two inches thick.
 The child having a tantrum in the store can easily be pacified with the promise of a piece of candy or a cookie.
-When an afternoon craving has you thinking about a chocolate bar—not the “fun size,” but the “king-size” portion–it is as effortless to find as a stop at the vending machine or one of the many convenience stores that offer indulgences 24 hours a day.

-When eaten in moderate amounts, sugar is essential to the body.
+When eaten in moderation, sugar is essential to the body.
 As a carbohydrate, it helps with the energy needed for daily activities.
-All of the cells use it.
-But, sugar is also a calorie, and if it is eaten in excess, there are negative effects to health.
-To find out if sugar has become an addiction, read the warning signs below.
+However, if sugar is eaten in excess it can have negative effects on one’s health.
+To find out if your sugar intake is on the border of addiction, read the warning signs below:

 A person plans to eat one chocolate bar (or another sugar-filled favorite).
 After the first piece is finished, they want more.
 Pretty soon, they have eaten several chocolate bars and still crave more.
-Similar to a morning-after hangover, the individual starts to have feelings of regret afterward.
+Similar to a morning-after hangover, the individual starts to feel regretful afterward.

 A healthy body strives for balance, and too much expanding food creates a craving for contracting food and vice versa.
-Simply put, if a person eats too much salt or meat, they will crave sweets to get the balance.
-Individuals who crave a lot of meat or salty foods may find it is a sign the body is looking for balance because of a large intake of sugar.
+Simply put, if you eat too many sweets, you’ll crave meat or salty foods to get back in balance.
+This can serve as a sign that your body is looking for balance because it’s taking in too much sugar.

-A person may see a candy bar and not really want it.
-After about 10 minutes, that candy bar is all the person can think about.
-While they know it is not a good idea to eat it, they begin to rationalize why it would be okay to indulge.
-Maybe they reason about how healthy they ate that day or make a deal to skip dessert for the next two days.
-The result–the person eats the candy bar, promising it will be just this one time.
+You might see a candy bar and not really want it.
+But after about 10 minutes, that candy bar is all you can think about.
+You know it’s not a good idea to eat it, but you rationalize why it’s okay to indulge: you ate a lot of greens today or you’ll skip dessert the rest of the week.
+The result?
+You eat the candy bar, promising you’ll only do it this once.